arbkz/Getting-and-Cleaning-Data-Course-Project/README.md

 The script reads the following input files

+The following files are used in this  analysis :
+* activity_labels.txt  -  used to map the activity codes to meaningful descriptions of the acitivities
+* features.txt -  contains the headings for the 561 columns of the Activity measurement data in X_train/X_test data sets
+* subject_(test/train).txt - used to obtain the subject id (1-30) of the person who performed each activity
+* X_(test/train).txt - various statistics related to the original gyro measurements
+* y_(test/train).txt - the activity labels for the each observation in X_(test/train) dataset (WALKING, STANDING

+The Script does the following:

-Meta Data
+**Pre-Processing Meta Data**

 * activity_labels.txt is used to create a mapping table to translate the activity codes in y_test/train to meaningful descriptions of the activities
-* features.txt is processed to determine which of the 561 columns of the X_train/X_test dataset represent a mean or standard deviation and should be retained for the rest of the analysis
+* features.txt is processed to determine which of the 561 columns of the X_train/X_test dataset represent a mean or standard deviation feature.
+This produces a vector of column numbers that is used to filter X_(test/train)

-Measurement Data
+**Merge/Join Measurement Data**

 * subject_(test/train).txt are read into data tables
-* X_(test/train).txt are read into data tables and
+* X_(test/train).txt are read into data tables and then filtered to retain only the columns representing a mean or standard deviation
-* y_(test/train).txt are read into data tables and
+* y_(test/train).txt are read into data tables and transformed to replace a numeric ID with a meaningful activity labels

-Each of the 3 measurement data files for test/train are enriched and then joined to create a combined dataset which includes subject id, activity description and the 66 variables/columns which represent mean and standard deviation measurements.
+Each of the 3 data files that represent test/train data are enriched/transformed and then joined (cbind) to create a complete test/train dataset which includes subject id, activity description and the 66 variables/columns which represent mean and standard deviation measurements.

+The train and test datasets are then merged to form one complete dataset.

-This dataset is then grouped by Activity Description and SubjectIDto find the average value of each variable for a given activity and by Subject  o find the average value of each variable for a given subject.
+This dataset is then grouped by Activity Description and SubjectID and this grouped dataset is then summarised to ive the average value of each variable for a given activity and by Subject.

-Finally the output file is created in the working directory.
-MeanByActivityAndSubject.txt
+Finally the output file <i>MeanByActivityAndSubject.txt</i> is written to the working directory